fredericomateusmartins/centreon-orchestration/plugins/README.md

 - NGINX or HTTPd (virtual_hosts)
 - cURL (soap_endpoint)

-## Contributions

-Please ensure your pull request adheres to the following guidelines:

-- Try to push clean and intuitive code only.
-- Search previous suggestions before making a new one, as yours may be a duplicate.
-- Make an individual pull request for each suggestion.
-- Keep descriptions short and simple, but descriptive.
-- Check your spelling and grammar.

 ## License

 The content of this project and the source code is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), the full license text can be seen [here](LICENSE).